 In the case of open space developments where multifamily housing buildings or structures are planned, a maximum of two multi family dwelling units shall be permitted for each lot eligible for single family residential construction identified on an approved yield plan.
 Multi-family dwelling units shall not contain more than two-bedrooms.
 In the case of an open space development where a mix of single family and multifamily residential dwelling units are planned, the maximum number of multi family dwelling units permitted shall be determined by subtracting the total number of single family dwellings planned from the maximum number of single family dwelling units identified on the approved yield plan and multiplying that difference by a factor of two.
-(As an example, consider a fifty (50) acre tract upon which an approved yield plan suggests a maximum of twenty four (24) single family dwelling units may be permitted.
-If the applicant desires to develop a mix of single family and multifamily dwellings; and elects to construct a total of sixteen (16) single family homes, the maximum number of multi family dwelling units permitted elsewhere on the property is calculated by multiplying the difference of eight (8) single family dwelling units by a factor of two to yield a total of sixteen (16) multi family dwelling units).
-(Amended March 9, 2010)(Amended March 14, 2017)
+(As an example, consider a fifty (50) acre tract upon which an approved yield plan suggests a maximum of twenty four (24) single family dwellings; and elects to construct a total of sixteen (16) single family homes, the maximum number of multi family dwelling units permitted elsewhere on the property is calculated by multiplying the difference of eight (8) single family dwelling units by a factor of two to yield a total of sixteen (16) multi family dwelling units).
+(Amended March 14, 2017)